Ananthakrishna-kalle/aws-infra/README.md

 7. Go back to the hosted zone for your main domain name and click on "Create Record Set."
 Enter "dev" in the "Name" field, select "A - IPv4 address" in the "Type" field, and enter the IP address of your dev server in the "Value" field.
 Leave the other fields as default and click on "Create."
 8. Create a subdomain and hosted zone for the demo AWS account by repeating steps 5-7, replacing "dev" with "prod."

+Assignment 7:
+Updated the terraform script to add cloudwatchagent server policy to the EC2-CSYE6225 role.

+Assignment 8:
+Updated the terraform script to add load balancer, EC2 target group and Auto scaling group to balance the load between/among the instances.

 Assignment 9:

 Below is the command that will upload the Namecheap SSL certificate to AWS.